 Check Out These Fun Jigsaw Puzzles!

-In today's new jigsaw puzzle we feature four decorative ceramic duck figurines.
-Click start and put the ducks back together as fast as you can and get a top place on our leader boards.
+Another fun and colorful jigsaw puzzle is here!
+Today we feature a Canopy made of lots of colorful umbrellas.
+Click start and put the umbrellas back together as fast as you can and get top place on our leader boards.

 All our puzzles can be played in full-screen mode on your desktop, smart phone or tablet( iPad/iPhone(iOS) or Android powered devices).
 DailyJigsawPuzzles.net is your free iPad (or Android tablet) jigsaw puzzle app.
 Just visit using your mobile device and play our HTML5 powered puzzles.